lopes-felipe/null-account/README.md

 ### Ports and Adapters Architecture

-This API is organized based on the ["ports and adapters" architecture](https://fideloper.com/hexagonal-architecture), a.k.a "hexagonal" architecture .
+This API is organized based on the ["ports and adapters" architecture](https://fideloper.com/hexagonal-architecture), a.k.a "hexagonal" architecture.

 ### Components